 Prior to the 2017-18 season, the 6-foot-3 NBA All-Star point guard inked a then-record five-year, $201 million contract to keep him in the Bay Area during his prime.
-It was an obvious decision for the franchise considering the most famous NBA player to go to college in Akron, Ohio, won two NBA Most Valuable Player awards and won three NBA championships for the Warriors.
+It was an obvious decision for the franchise considering the most famous NBA player to go to college in Akron, Ohio, won two NBA Most Valuable Player awards and three NBA championships for the Warriors.

-After winning yet another NBA Finals over LeBron James and the Cleveland Cavaliers in 2018, Curry?s salary became the highest in the league for the 2018-19 campaign, and he's held the title as the league's highest-paid professional basketball player ever since.
+After winning yet another NBA Finals over LeBron James and the Cleveland Cavaliers in 2018, the son of Dell Curry's salary became the highest in the league for the 2018-19 campaign, and he's held the title as the league's highest-paid professional basketball player ever since.

-Of course, the 31-year-old Curry doesn?t take home every penny.
+Of course, the 34-year-old Curry doesn't take home every penny.
 Not even close, actually.
-But still, it?s a ton of money for the six-time NBA All-Star and former Consensus All-American for the Davidson Wildcats.
+But still, it's a ton of money for the eight-time NBA All-Star and former Consensus All-American for the Davidson College Wildcats.